What is Morzine Like For Skiing?

 When someone asks what is “Morzine like for skiing?”
 They are wary of Morzine’s reasonably low altitude and dismiss it in fear of the potential of lack of snow.
 However, you need not worry about it, as we get our fair share of snow.

-Morzine’s altitude of 1,000m does mean it has variable snow conditions; however, the stats may surprise you.
-For the 2018-2919 winter season, Morzine had 400cm of snow, and the following season had 424cm.
+Morzine’s altitude of 1,000m does mean it has variable snow conditions; however, the stats may surprise you; Morzine gets an average of 930 cm of snow annually.

 It is worth noting that the average snowfall in the Portes du Soleil is 700 to 800cm at 1,800m.
 The Tarentaise gets about 500cm at the same altitude and the Southern Alps 300 to 400cm.